- Police Department

 Michelle is a graduate of Alvin Independent School District and has always lived within the immediate area of northern Brazoria County.
-Michelle is a member of the Catholic Daughters of America and actively volunteers with the Manvel Police Officers Association, Manvel POA Blue Santa Program and Manvel Citizens Police Academy.
-Michelle is married to Martin Vela and has four children.
+Michelle is a member of the St. Cyril and Methodius Catholic Church, Catholic Daughters of America and Alvin Fire Department Ladies Auxiliary.
+In her spare time, Michelle spends her time volunteering with different programs and spending time with family.

 Michelle currently serves as a Chairman of the Alvin Police Department Civil Service Commission and Citizen Board Member of the Alvin Fire Department Pension Board.
 Michelle is married to Martin Vela, has four children and one grandchild.